Channel Surfing

 The Objective

-• Provide value and not conflict with other features
+3. Provide value and not conflict with existing features

 Entry Points

-The team and I went through multiple options of where the access point of this feature could be in the current player experience.
+The team and I went through multiple options for where the access point of this feature could be in the current player experience.

 Entry Point Options